 This sounds ideal, right?
 Whether you’re unsure of which size you need or you can’t decide between two different outfits, you now have the option to order them all, try them and compare without seeing a dent in your bank balance.
 Try before you buy, a dream combination!

 In recent years Klarna has had massive growth as a company and is now available at hundreds of stores and is continuing to sweep across online retailers.
 It is approximated that Klarna has an average of 25,000 new UK users per week, 25,000!!

 This is not just music to the ears for the creator of Klarna but also for those retailers who engage with it as they have found an increase in store orders of 30%, with the average spending amount also increasing by 34%.

 The majority of Klarnas users appear to be those who are in their late teens and early twenties.
 This may be down to the impulsive nature of this age group of people or due to the fact they do not view this type of instant financing as ‘real debt’ which is cause for concern.
+(This only highlights all the more reason we should be teaching our children about money and debt from a young age!)
 Debt experts are treating this as any other credit system, however clever marketing has allowed Klarna to get its foot through the door with a susceptible, unsuspecting market.